gabicfa/volume-rendering-through-path-tracing/README.md

-# Gabriela Almeida Assigment
+# Ray Tracer - ASE Assigment

-## Overall Idea - Ray Tracing
+## Overall Idea

-I developed a Ray Tracing program with the ability to ray-trace spheres.
+I developed a Ray Tracer program with the ability to ray-trace spheres.
 The program uses a simple JSON file to describe the material properties, light, and objects in the scene.
 The ray-traced image is shown using a OpenGL frame buffer.

 ## Class Design